-- Help us health screen your children for flu-like symptoms by taking their temperature BEFORE you come to campus.
+C. Help us health screen your children for flu-like symptoms by taking their temperature BEFORE you come to campus.
 We will be taking their temperatures at the car or the gate and asking pre-screen questions of every parent during drop-off time.
 But you can help by making sure to take your child’s temperature and checking on their health before bringing them to school/camp (or let us know of a potential exposure beforehand).

-- All parents dropping off or picking up children or coming to the Montecito campus must wear a mask.
+D. All parents (and all children) dropping off or picking up children or coming to the Montecito campus must wear a mask.
 All adults are required to wear a mask.
-Children under 6 years old are not required to wear a mask, and the Montecito teachers will make every effort to keep children’s masks on properly (indoors especially).
+Children 2 and older are also required to wear a mask, and the Montecito teachers will make every effort to keep children’s masks on properly (indoors especially).
 Of course, all our staff will be wearing masks at all times while on campus.

-- No parents will be allowed inside our classrooms or inside our offices (and if entering the office, must wear masks and keep the door open).
+E. No parents will be allowed inside our classrooms or inside our offices (and if entering the office, must wear masks and keep the door open).
 Please abide by this by either driving through our traffic circle and allowing us to sign you in on our iPads and clipboards (no parents will touch a pen or iPad or clipboard) OR by parking on Grant and walking your child in and stopping at the front gate of your classroom yard.

-- During the time on campus, all children will be in groups of 12 and/or 24 or fewer children with 2 to 6 teachers (depending on the size of the classroom) and will stay in the same classroom, playground, and bike circle area during class, camp and drop-in time at Montecito.
-Community Care licensing and the County Health Dept. will allow cohorts/groups of 24 children in one large setting, as well as up to the specific room capacity (if it’s larger than 24), based on the size of the indoor and outdoor spaces.
+G. During their time on campus, all children will be in groups of 12 to 30 (depending on the class size) or less children, with 2 to 8 teachers (depending on the classroom size) and will remain in the same classroom, playground, and bike circle area and with the same friends and teachers while on campus.
+Community Care licensing and the County Health Dept. will allow cohorts/groups of this size children in one large setting, as well as up to the specific room capacity (if it’s larger than 24), based on the size of the indoor and outdoor spaces.
 No children will go from one room or playground to another, except under unusual circumstances and with prior permission from parents and the Director.

-H. As an essential business, Montecito is following all cleaning and health/safety protocol according to the CDC, County Health and Licensing guidelines and according to our training and information provided by our Medical Analyst and RN (Registered Nurse) Miss Vanessa Albright.
-These protocols include, but are not limited to, the protocols contained in this Handbook and additional cleaning protocols practiced daily and weekly by Montecito’s teaching and janitorial staff.
+H. As an essential business, Montecito is following all cleaning and health/safety protocols according to the CDC, County Health and Licensing guidelines and according to our training and information provided by our Medical Analyst and RN (Registered Nurse) Miss Vanessa Albright.
+These protocols include, but are not limited to, the protocols contained in this email above and additional cleaning protocols practiced daily and weekly by Montecito’s teaching and janitorial staff.
 If you have ANY questions about any of our cleaning or other safety protocols, please ask your teachers and/or our Director Erin.
 We cannot keep everyone educated and safe without our transparent communication with our community and families.
 So thank you!